rumaisaabdulhai/quad_sim/README.md

 Developed by Rumaisa Abdulhai (Aug 2019 - Present)

-Student at Massachsetts Academy of Math & Science at WPI

 ## Motivation

 In the summer of 2019, I attended the MIT Beaver Works Aerial Vehicle Racing Course where I learned to develop code for an Intel RTF research drone to navigate an obstacle course autonomosly.
 I gained a practical understanding of the Intel compute board, the Robot Operating System (ROS), the PX4 flight controller, and the sensors, including cameras which allowed the drone to stably hover with stability at specified heights, identify AR markers on obstacles (for basic obstacle avoidance), and navigate a curved path successfully.
 Beaver Works encouraged me to start building my own indoor autonomous drone application.
 I would like to thank my instructors for motivating me to embark on this project.